 You already know that Fort Lauderdale offers sunshine, gorgeous beaches and one of the largest populations of same-sex couples in America.
-But whats awaits when you spend some time in the city?
+But what else awaits?

-Over the past several decades, the city has been growing itself as a haven for artists and those who appreciate fine arts from every direction imaginable.
-From the ground up, those with creative impulses — whether it’s in music, theater, the visual arts or in developing works in new mediums of cyberspace — aspiring artists have not only found themselves welcome, but nurtured.
+Over the past several decades, the city has becomes a haven for artists and those who appreciate fine arts.
+The city welcomes those with creative impulses — whether it’s in music, theater, the visual arts or in developing works in new mediums of cyberspace.
+It nurtures aspiring artists.

 Likewise from the top down, philanthropy is a booming business in Fort Lauderdale, as those who have flocked to this seaside Mecca have sought to enrich their lives and those of neighbors and visitors by giving extravagantly to make sure that the city takes a back seat to no other place in the country when it comes to places to put art on display.

 What should you do when you’re done with soaking up the sun, splashing in the ocean and taken that afternoon nap?
-Well, you’re going to need a car, but you’ve already checked that box, right?
-Head down to Hollywood (just a 20-minute drive away) to see an array of some of the best large-scale artwork in the country.
-The city’s mural tour and artwalk features two dozen building-sized pieces, some more literal, some more fanciful, but all bursting with the imaginations of the artists’ expression.
+Well, you’re going to need a car.
+Then head down to Hollywood (just a 20-minute drive away) and see an array of some of the best large-scale artwork in the country.
+The city’s mural tour and artwalk features two dozen building-sized pieces.
+Some are more literal.
+Others are more fanciful.
+All are bursting with the imaginations of the artists’ expression.

 F.A.T.
 Village may well be the nexus of new grassroots art in the city.
 You’ll find artists who work in sculpture, on canvas, on LED screens and places where you can be digitally mapped and recreated as an identical 3-D mini-me of yourself (or someone you want to impress) either as a figurine, or in a life-sized rendering.